From Idea to Reality: Designing your Fitted KitchenMarch 22nd, 2019

-If you’re looking for new kitchen cabinets and door handles there is an overwhelming amount of options to choose from.
-Also, you may not be aware of some of the lingo associated with kitchen cabinets.
-Let us elaborate and help you clear the smoke so you can achieve your dream kitchen.
+If you’re looking for new kitchen furniture cabinets and kitchen door handles there are an overwhelming amount of options to choose from.
+Also, you may not be familiar with the terminology associated with kitchen furniture cabinets.
+Let us elaborate so you can achieve your dream kitchen.

 Traditional style kitchen cabinets characteristically have a detailed profile design and a raised panel in the centre of the door.
 This style fits perfectly in a country styled or traditional kitchen.
 For a truly traditional feel, leave these doors in plain wood or simply oil them.
 To update your kitchen, paint your cabinets with earthy or pastel colours.

-Traditionally, the wood and finish were simple and plain, usually using only oil.
-But the beauty of the modern shaker style is that you can paint your doors to have a traditional/shaker style or a modern/shaker style kitchen.
+The wood and finish is plain and simple.
+The beauty of the modern shaker style is so that you can paint your doors to have a traditional shaker style or a modern shaker style kitchen.

 If you are planning a modern kitchen, you might be looking for sleek and flat cabinet doors, with clean lines and uninterrupted curves.
 Modern cabinets characteristically have metallic or shiny finishes to match the sleek look.
 Another way to make your cabinets look modern is to have handleless doors or doors with hidden handles.

-Deciding what handles or knobs to go with your kitchen is essential.
-There is a vast range of choice which can often be overwhelming, so we have compiled a list of different styles to help you choose.
-Also, knowing which handles match each style of kitchen is very useful when designing your kitchen.
+There is a vast choice of handles and knobs which can be overwhelming.
+We have compiled a list of different styles to help you choose.
+Also, knowing which handles or knobs match each style of kitchen is very useful.

-Starting with a more traditional option, the humble doorknob is first on the list.
-A traditional staple, the doorknob is versatile and functional.
+A traditional style, the doorknob is versatile and functional.
 It does the job but can also come in a range of materials and finishes that dictate the style and feel of your kitchen.
-For example, a wooden knob will give a traditional, country styled farmhouse look.
-Whereas a chrome or nickel finished knob creates a modern or minimalist feel.
-They can also come in a huge range of shapes and colours.
+For example, a wooden knob will give a traditional, country styled farmhouse look, whereas a chrome or nickel finished knob creates a modern or minimalist feel.
+Doorknobs can also come in a huge range of shapes and colours.

 Like the doorknob, cup handles are functional and traditional.
 They are sturdy, hardwearing and are perfect for heavy drawers.
 Cup handles create a vintage look and make cabinets look authentically antique.
 They can come in a huge range of colours, metals and finishes.

-First designed in the 1930s, these handles are slim lined and modern, often with extra added flair than bar handles.
+These handles are slim lined and modern, often with extra added flair than bar handles.
 They are curved in a bow shape and often have an elaborate design.
-They can be bold or subtle and paired with gloss or matte cabinets.
+They can be bold or subtle and paired with gloss or matt cabinets.

 Bar handles are universal but look best when they are paired in a modern, slim lined kitchen.
 Their minimalist, streamlined design makes them simplistic and modern.

-For an even more modern look, go for a hidden pull handle.
+For a modern look, go for a hidden pull handle.
 It’s fixed to the opening of a cabinet door or drawer and looks almost invisible.
 Each handle juts out into a curve to pull with the tips of your fingers.

-Alternatively, you could do away with handles all together and go for an ultra-sleek, modern look with integrated handles.
+Alternatively, you could go for an ultra-sleek, modern look with integrated handles.
 This is when a curve is moulded into the cabinet door for you to grip and open.
 This creates a seamless, minimalist effect in your kitchen.
-What is the opposite of a handle?
-A recess.

 Handleless cabinets also have the desired modern, minimalist effect.
-But, instead of pulling you push the door and a mechanic or magnetic mechanism inside the door allows it to spring open.
+But, instead of pulling you push the door and a magnet inside the door allows it to spring open.

 Gardiner and Sons Co Ltd registered address Gardiner Haskins, 1 Straight Street, Broad Plain, Bristol, BS2 0FQ, registered in England.